BrosiusP/VandyDSF-Assignment1-PB/README.md

 [X] Create and issue about a Data Dictionary (see assignment#1)

-[ ] Create branch, make edits, then make pull request from main branch
+[ ] Part 5:  Create branch, make edits, then make pull request from main branch

+[ ] Part 6:  Project board - create new prject board

+[ ] Part 7:  Jupyter Notebook and Markdown practice

 ## Data questions